simonmichael/hledger/doc/ISSUES.md

 - Custodians for particular components/topics
   ("If you are interested in helping with a particular component for a while, please add yourself as a custodian in the Open Issues table.
 A custodian\'s job is to help manage the issues, rally the troops, and drive the open issue count towards zero.
 The more custodians, the better!
 By dividing up the work this way, we can scale and make forward progress.")

+## Other

+In 2017 we experimented with Github projects, in 2018 with Github milestones.

+Long ago we collected some wishlist items in a [trello board](https://trello.hledger.org) (trello.hledger.org).